blucap/hugo-martien/content/publication/headroom/index.md

 publication: In *SSRN Electronic Journal*
 publication_short: In *SSRN*

-abstract:  This paper examines the association between discretionary capital buffers, capital requirements, and risk for European banks.
-The discretionary buffers are banks' own buffers, or headroom, which is the difference between reported and required capital.
-I exploit capital requirements data that banks started to disclose since the release of a 2015 European Banking Authority opinion.
-Results using detailed SREP and Pillar 2 data of the largest 99 European banks over 2013-2019 show that less headroom is associated with increased bank risk.
-An additional examination reveals a positive association between headroom and stress test results for banks subjected to the Single Supervisory Mechanism, a result that runs against supervisory requirements.
+abstract:  This paper examines the association between discretionary capital buffers, capital requirements, and risk for the 99 largest European banks from 2013 to 2020.
+Discretionary buffers are banks’ own buffers, or headroom, which is the difference between reported and required capital.
+Against the backdrop of steadily increasing capital requirements over the sample period, I exploit unique and detailed Pillar 2 data that banks disclose since the release of a 2015 European Banking Authority opinion.
+I show that less headroom is associated with increased bank risk, even for well-capitalized banks.
+An additional examination of banks’ responses to the 2016 and 2018 EBA stress tests reveals that banks supervised by the ECB struggled to improve headroom.
+Overall, I document limitations of the effectiveness of bank capital requirements.

 # Summary.
 An optional shortened abstract.
-summary:  This paper examines the association between discretionary capital buffers, capital requirements, and risk for European banks.
-The discretionary buffers are banks' own buffers, or headroom, which is the difference between reported and required capital.
-I exploit capital requirements data that banks started to disclose since the release of a 2015 European Banking Authority opinion.
-Results using detailed SREP and Pillar 2 data of the largest 99 European banks over 2013-2019 show that less headroom is associated with increased bank risk.
-An additional examination reveals a positive association between headroom and stress test results for banks subjected to the Single Supervisory Mechanism, a result that runs against supervisory requirements.
+summary:  This paper examines the association between discretionary capital buffers, capital requirements, and risk for the 99 largest European banks from 2013 to 2020.
+Discretionary buffers are banks’ own buffers, or headroom, which is the difference between reported and required capital.
+Against the backdrop of steadily increasing capital requirements over the sample period, I exploit unique and detailed Pillar 2 data that banks disclose since the release of a 2015 European Banking Authority opinion.
+I show that less headroom is associated with increased bank risk, even for well-capitalized banks.
+An additional examination of banks’ responses to the 2016 and 2018 EBA stress tests reveals that banks supervised by the ECB struggled to improve headroom.
+Overall, I document limitations of the effectiveness of bank capital requirements.

 tags: []